pascalvangaal/fancypantsy-section-container-block/readme.md

 # FancyPantsy Section Container Block
-This all started out as a hobby of mine and the desire to try out making a _native_ Gutenberg block for the WordPress editor.
+This all started out as a hobby of mine and the desire to try and make a _native_ Gutenberg block for the WordPress editor.
 So I thought to myself: "I might as well give something back to the community".
 So this repo is free to use for anybody who sees any use for it.

 ## Features
 - Custom background for your section